danilocgsilva/3dgarden/README.md

 * Once more 500 cubes: 21983 ms
 * From zero to 10.000 at once: 2564845 ms, or 2564 seconds, or almost 43 minutes.
 * From zero to 1.500: 36818 ms

+### Beign more inteligent on generating the "sphere of cubes"

+There's another script `randomsphere_onepass.py` just created.
+Here I try to make things more efficient.
+Instead of creating a box in it's default position and them moves to the calcalated vector position, why not create the cube already in the correct calculated position?
+So a *pass* of moving object may not be necessary and some processing time may be saved.
+The results in computer from same i7-1165G7:

+* First 500 cubes: 2618 ms
+* Next 500: 10246 ms
+* Final 500 more cubes: 20309 ms

+Interesting!
+Sort of 17% of time gained on the first pass.
+But the gain becomes less and less marginal as we got further on adding cubes in a scene that already some.
+Somewhat 8% of gain in the third.